 More Tips for Attracting Cardinals

-- Place a tray or platform beneath hanging feeders or feeders with narrow perches to provide better space for these large songbirds to feed.
+- Place a tray, mesh net, or platform beneath hanging feeders or feeders with narrow perches to provide better space for these large songbirds to feed.
 Leaving fallen seed on the ground for a few days can also encourage ground-feeding cardinals to visit.

 - Ensure feeders are filled early in the morning and late in the evening, as these birds are often the first and last to visit feeders each day.
 If there is no food available when cardinals arrive, they may leave and not return.

 - Keep feeders filled even during the stormiest winter days.
 Because cardinals stay in the same range year-round, they will become accustomed to a reliable food source.
 A good winter food source can even attract a radiance or Vatican, fun names for a whole flock of cardinals.

 - Covering reflective surfaces such as glaring windows, car mirrors, and chrome equipment that could distract cardinals.
 These birds will attack their own reflections, and doing so causes excessive stress that may make the birds seek another yard to frequent.